Peng-Rao/03-rsvd-team-3/README.md

 The following figure summarizes the results of givens rotation QR for sparse matrices:
 ![alt text](figures/householder_givens.jpg)
+This figure shows we should do more to optimize the givens rotation QR for sparse matrices.

 The following figure summarizes the results of multiple SVD method for sparse matrices:
 ![alt text](figures/plot.jpg)